 I don’t believe in “cutting down” or “cutting back.”
 Not at first anyway.
 If you want to see results quickly, cut it out completely.
 Cutting out sugar is always going to be a healthy choice, but the visible results from doing so are most drastic in the first few weeks.

 A 6 week period is a good way to “restart.”
 You’ll lose your sugar cravings, you’ll lose weight, and you’ll be healthier overall.
 And you’ll stick with it because there’s a light at the end of the tunnel!
 Just plan for what you’ll do after the 6 weeks ends, because if you go right back to your old habits, the pounds will come right back to you!

 If you want to cut out sugar for a full year, think about when it would be best to start (or end).
 Would it be best for you to start right before the holiday season, because then it’s out of the way and you won’t be tempted for the remainder of the year?
 Is there a big event coming up that you’d want to be finished by?

-I also think it was a good choice to start halfway through the year.
-If I had started at the beginning, I’d just be looking forward to a whole long year of no desserts, but since I started in July and now we’re into the new year, it just feels like the final stretch.
+When I did a year of no sugar, I started halfway through the year, and I think that was a good choice.
+If I had started at the beginning, I’d just be looking forward to a whole long year of no desserts, but since I started in July, the new year felt like just the final stretch.